Frequently Asked Questions

 Students applying to study abroad in the spring who wish to live on-campus cannot be pulled into Ridgewood, Charles River, the Mods, or suites not designated for study abroad students.
 Only students applying to study abroad in the spring can participate in the separate room selection and be pulled into the Village.

-Who will live in the Village Spring Semester ’16 after Study Abroad students move out after the Fall semester?
+Who will live in the Village in the Spring semester after Study Abroad students move out after the Fall semester?

-Midyears will be assigned to live in the Village for Spring Semester 2016.
+Midyears will be assigned to live in the Village for Spring semester.

 If I am studying abroad in the spring, how do I make arrangements for housing for the following fall?

-All students on an approved study abroad program will receive a lottery number via e-mail.
+All students on an approved study abroad program will receive a room selection number via MyHousing.
 Students can participate in Room Selection on line or be pulled in by members of their friend group.
 They may also designate a friend or DCL as their proxy if they are unsure of their internet connectivity.

 What if I have more questions you haven't answered here?